By Vanessa Fagard on 11/13/20 1:15 PM

-We're facing a Black Swan: an event, in this case, a Pandemic, that impacts mankind and the economy as we've never seen before.
-The leisure industry is facing one of the biggest challenges of them all.
+We're facing a Black Swan: the second wave of a global pandemic that is impacting mankind and the economy to unprecedented levels.
+It looks like Europe is at the epicentre of this pandemic once again and the leisure industry is facing one of the biggest challenges of them all.

-Recently, we have already given you a couple of pieces with actionable advice on how to react accordingly.
+If you read us frequently, then you’ve already seen the different pieces of actionable advice we’ve been sharing on how to react accordingly.
 Still, the situation is changing continuously at rapid speed, and with every day, there are new learnings and ideas that we can share to empower one another and work through this together.

-We have gathered a list of recommendations to help you to save your season:
+We have gathered a list of recommendations to help you uplift sales and get ready for the coming season, which is right around the corner:

-Closing signs on venue doors will eventually fade - social distancing is very likely to stay.
+Although closing signs on venue doors will eventually fade, social distancing is very likely to stay.
 Ensure safety and control at your venue.

 1. Be crystal clear - communicate transparently